Guidelines

 A summary of evidence-based recommendations regarding screening, diagnosis, therapeutics, and transplant considerations for patients with cystic fibrosis.

-Treatment of exacerbations
+Treatment of exacerbations:

 Goss CH, Heltshe SL, West NE,et al; on behalf of the STOP2 Investigators.
 A randomized clinical trial of antimicrobial duration for cystic fibrosis pulmonary exacerbation treatment.
 Am J Respir Crit Care Med 2021; 204: 1295-1305.
-Noteworthy for being the most robust study of antibiotic duration in CF exacerbation to date.
+Noteworthy for being the most robust study of antibiotic duration in CF exacerbations.
 Among the 214 patients with an early robust response to IV antibiotics (defined as > 8% improvement in ppFEV1 and significant improvement in symptoms), completing a total of 10 days of IV antibiotics was non-inferior to 14 days.
 Among the 705 patients without an early robust response, completing 21 days of IV antibiotics was not superior to a 14-day total course.
 Of note, the mean ppFEV1 decline from baseline was only 2.5% in those without an early response vs. down 9.3% in the early response group, which raises the possibility the patients assigned to the longer course of treatment were less likely to benefit from IV antibiotics in the first place.

-Respiratory Complications of CF
+Respiratory Complications of CF:

 Mingora CM, Flume PA.
 Pulmonary complications in cystic fibrosis: past, present, and future: adult cystic fibrosis series.
 Chest.
 2021; 160:1232-1240.
 This review provides an overview of pneumothorax, hemoptysis, pulmonary hypertension, and acute respiratory failure, as well as advanced care planning including consideration of lung transplantation and palliative care.

-Therapeutics- CFTR Modulators
+Therapeutics- CFTR Modulators:

 Ramsey BW, Davies J, McElvaney NG, et al. A CFTR potentiator in patients with cystic fibrosis and the G551D mutation.
 N Engl J Med 2011;365:1663-72.
 The first study to show a substantial benefit from a therapy targeting the underlying cause of clinical CF, this trial showed an absolute increase in predicted FEV1 of 10% in patients with at least one G551D-CFTR mutation receiving ivacaftor, a CFTR potentiator, compared to a small FEV1 decline in the placebo group, over a study period of approximately six months.